CPTPGenomicTranscriptomic/3DtSNE/README.md

 **1. Upload your txt file:**

-You can upload only one *.txt files using tabultations as separators.
+You can upload only one *.txt files using tabultations as separator.

+The file must contain a header aka column names.
+One of theses names should be "label" and refers to the clustering result.

 The files must have the .txt extension to appear in the selection browser.